One of the best times to visit San Francisco is right around Independence Day – there’s even more going on than usual!

 Everyone’s favorite 4th of July activity is watching the fireworks.
 San Francisco will be setting off fireworks from two locations: from the foot of the Municipal Pier and from the barges north of Pier 39.
 Fireworks are scheduled to begin at 9:00 pm.

-You’ll be able to see both sets of fireworks from most central locations, and the synched performance is an impressive sight, but for the best views of the firework display, head to one of the following areas (be sure to go early in the day to secure a good spot!):
+You’ll be able to see both sets of fireworks from most central locations, and the synced performance is an impressive sight, but for the best views of the firework display, head to one of the following areas:

 - Aquatic Park